-You can’t go to the France pavilion and not try a Grand Marnier slush from the kiosk.
-It’s a blend of Grand Marnier, rum, vodka and orange juice.
+One of the popular drinks around the World at Epcot is from the France pavilion.
+The Grand Marnier slush from the kiosk is a blend of Grand Marnier, rum, vodka and orange juice.
 This really is one of the best drinks in Epcot.

 I almost stopped off for a macaron or two, but it had just started to rain so we decided to move on towards the Rose and Crown pub in the UK pavilion to shelter.

 Despite visiting Disney World a few times now, we had never been inside the Rose and Crown pub or dining room.
 We had a lunch booked in the dining room during this trip, but we wanted to experience the English pub atmosphere as well.